-The JamaicaTrace control window is the main interface to control recording scheduler data from applications running with Jamaica.
+The JamaicaTrace control window is the main interface to controlling the recording of scheduler data from applications running with Jamaica.

 On the right hand side of the window, IP address and port of the VM to be monitored may be entered.